-As a functionally depressive Ph.D. student in my early twenties (as most of those are), I lived on my own in a 250–square foot shoebox studio in Morningside Heights, N.Y. and, aside from the occasional suitor, took 100% of my meals alone.
-For years the nine-to-fiver’s sad desk lunch was my every meal, and the table I set for myself on weeknights — or rather, the crowded tray I lugged to bed in my bathrobe — was a far cry from the “balanced” plate of protein, carbohydrate, and vegetable with which the family of eight might concern itself.
+As a functionally depressive Ph.D. student in my early twenties (as most of those are), I lived on my own in a 250–square foot shoebox studio in Morningside Heights, New York and, aside from the occasional suitor, took 100% of my meals alone.
+For years the nine-to-fiver’s sad desk lunch was my every meal, and the table I set for myself on weeknights — or rather, the crowded tray I lugged to bed in my bathrobe — was a far cry from the “balanced” plate of protein, carbohydrate, and vegetable with which the family of four might concern itself.
 But this monasticism (which wasn’t free, necessarily, of misanthropy), taught me at an early age not just how to survive solitude, but also how to enjoy it — and eventually, even, how to prefer it.

 As Nigella Lawson writes in Feast, “the act of cooking for yourself is in itself a supremely positive act, an act of kindness.”